Dr John Holton

 I would welcome prospective PhD students wishing to focus on the areas indicated above and indeed Hellenistic history and culture more broadly.

 - Holton JR. The Ideology of Seleucid Joint Kingship: The case of Seleucus, son of Antiochus I. In: K. Erickson, ed.
 War within the Family: The First Century of Seleucid Rule.
-Swansea: Classical Press of Wales, 2017.
-In Preparation.
+Swansea: Classical Press of Wales, 2018.
+In Press.

 - Holton JR. Review of: Thonemann, P. The Hellenistic Age (Oxford 2016).
 Polis 2016.
 In Preparation.